OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## Control Objective

-The most common web application security weakness is the failure to properly validate input coming from the client or the environment before directly using it without any output encoding.
-This weakness leads to almost all of the significant vulnerabilities in web applications, such as Cross-Site Scripting (XSS), SQL injection, interpreter injection, locale/Unicode attacks, file system attacks, and buffer overflows.
+The most common web application security weakness is using untrusted content in an unsafe context without any output encoding, query parameterization, or other output handling defense.
+This weakness leads to almost all of the significant vulnerabilities in web applications, such as Cross-Site Scripting (XSS), SQL injection, OS command injection, template injection, log injection, LDAP injection, and more.

 Ensure that a verified application satisfies the following high-level requirements: